 2021

-Students around the globe were invited to advance the concept of what an international airport terminal might be in the year 2100.
+Challenge: Advance the concept of an international airport terminal in the year 2100.

 Wang, a student at the Yale School of Architecture, imagined an airport located on the northern corner of Atafu, Tokelau.
 It utilizes a series of sun powered runways that move to accommodate airplane operations.The airport also helps grow and then transplant coral from a nursery to reefs below.
 Travelers can take part in observing the process, which will help cultivate climate awareness.